 In 1990-98, the District cost shared with the City of Omaha in the construction of Phases 1-5 of the Keystone Trail.
-The twelve mile trail is located along the east side of the Little and Big Papillion Creeks from Fort Street to Cornhusker Road.
-Funding for Phase 4 was received from the Nebraska Department of Roads (NDOR) through the Transportation Enhancement Program, which pays up to 80% of the costs of trail construction.
+The trail is located along the east side of the Little and Big Papillion Creeks from Fort Street to 25th Street.
+Funding was received from the Nebraska Department of Roads (NDOR) through the Transportation Enhancement Program, which pays up to 80% of the costs of trail construction